-Fighting Denied Claims, Unpaid Claims, Delayed Claims And Bad Faith Issues
+Fighting Denied Or Delayed Claims And Bad Faith Issues

 Few disasters are more devastating than a fire.
-Whether a fire leaves you homeless with nothing but the clothes on your back or without a business and a source of income, our team will work to get you back on your feet.
+Whether a fire leaves you homeless with nothing but the clothes on your back or without a business and a source of income, our team at Wright & Associates will work to get you back on your feet.

 You hired your insurance company to protect you against catastrophe.
 But all too often, the insurance company only makes matters worse.
 For instance, given the magnitude of the loss involved with a fire, insurance companies work hard to minimize the amount they pay out on the claim.
 Insurance companies may: